 It’s important to note that the plant requires sturdy support because it’s a woody vine.
 One of the ways of making sure that the vine keeps producing flowers is to maintain it properly during Winter.

-The evergreen climbing plant is a perennial vine which makes it a great addition to any garden.
-The vine produces beautiful flowers in orange, yellow, and red.
 It’s important to note that the vine can grow for several years without blooming, so don’t be disheartened if you do not get any flowers right away.
 The wait is well worth it because the blooms attract both hummingbirds and butterflies.
 The Trumpet does well in U.S. Zones 5 – 9.

 The Cobaea Scandens can grow up to 30 inches tall.
 The vine produces blue and lavender trumpet flowers with a sweet scent.